The Buddhist Priest's Wife: Plot summary

 The story begins with an unknown narrator saying to cover up the corpse of a woman; the speaker reflects on how this woman would like to rest now after travelling the world and accomplishing so much.
-The narrator asks a series of questions, revealing the character of the woman; she was intellectual, stoic, and loved by many men and woman, but was somehow alone her entire life and would want to be now.
+The narrator asks a series of questions, revealing the character of the woman; she was intellectual, stoic, and loved by many men and women, but was somehow alone her entire life and would want to be now.
 The speaker states that the woman looks young, so life must have been wonderful to her.

 The story shifts to a woman sitting by a fire in a recently packed up room in London.
 An old woman comes to check on the younger one to bring her a cup of tea.
 The young woman announces that she will be leaving right after her guest has come to visit her.
 The young woman ignores the tea and takes a silver cigarette case out of her pocket and begins to smoke by the fire.
 After a couple cigarettes and pacing around the room for a time, her guest, a man in evening dress, arrives.

 The two sit down together.
 It has been a while since the two had last met, the man is uncertain, but the young woman specifically identifies the timeframe as seven months.
 She offers him a cigarette and he insists she smoke with him as an exception, even though she normally does not smoke with men.
 The two discuss work and holiday before the young woman suggests he travel to Norway.
 She brings up a book she had sent him on sport in Norway, which he does not realize until now that it was a gift from her; she explains that there is a list she wrote at the back of the book with everything he would need for the trip.